 - École supérieure d’art dramatique du Théâtre National de Strasbourg, (France); and

 - Guildhall School of Music and Drama, London (UK).

 ICRA Project has organized lectures and workshops led by Marise Flach, Piccolo Teatro, Milan; Marco De Marinis, Department of Arts, Music and Performing Arts (DAMS) of the University of Bologna; Nicola Savarese, University of Rome Tre;

-Y Wayan Puspayadi, Conservatory of Theatre Arts, Bali; Vera Bertinetti, Morlacchi Conservatory, Perugia; Lorenzo Salveti, Italian National Academy of Dramatic Art Silvio d’Amico, Rome; Peter Sarkany, Lazlo Szend Secondary School, Budapest; Peter Clough, Guildhall School of Music and Drama, London; Edo Bellingeri University of Rome Tor Vergata; and Yury Krasovsky, Saint Petersburg State Theatre Arts Academy, Russia.
+Y Wayan Puspayadi, Conservatory of Theatre Arts, Bali; Vera Bertinetti, Morlacchi Conservatory, Perugia; Lorenzo Salveti, Italian National Academy of Dramatic Art Silvio d’Amico, Rome; Peter Sarkany, Lazlo Szend Secondary School, Budapest; Peter Clough, Guildhall School of Music and Drama, London; Edo Bellingeri University of Rome Tor Vergata; and Yuri Krasovsky e Institute of Performing Arts, Saint Petersburg, Russia.